April 20, 2020: Important update regarding the novel coronavirus (COVID-19) pandemic

 College Contact: Pharmacy Practice

 All regulated health professionals are legally and ethically obligated to protect the confidentiality of a patient’s personal health information.
-As health information custodians, members of the Ontario College of Pharmacists, including pharmacists, registered pharmacy students, interns and pharmacy technicians, have a responsibility to collect, disclose and dispose of personal health information according to the rules established in the Personal Health Information Protection Act, and to ensure that information is protected against theft, loss, and unauthorized use or disclosure.
+As health information custodians, registrants of the Ontario College of Pharmacists, including pharmacists, registered pharmacy students, interns and pharmacy technicians, have a responsibility to collect, disclose and dispose of personal health information according to the rules established in the Personal Health Information Protection Act, and to ensure that information is protected against theft, loss, and unauthorized use or disclosure.
 Except in specified circumstances, personal health information cannot be shared without the express consent of the person to whom it relates.

 Personal Health Information Protection Act (PHIPA)